haberdashPI/vscode-master-key/notes.md

 REFACTOR: add prettier config and apply new style to all files
 REFACTOR: cleanup up and document code, make it nice and readable
+REFACTOR: change name of test files to be more consistent

 - BUG/IMPROVEMENT: for any non-prefix binding (e.g. prefixCode==0)
   that has no modifier (other than shift), require that the editor